 The Flight System was released in 2017 by Overtime Athletes.

-The main selling point, and reason we’ve given it a spot in the top 3 is because it incorporates Triphasic Training, an approach that has formed the modern basis of training for NCAA football athletes.
+The main selling point and the reason we’ve given it a spot in the top 3 is that it incorporates Triphasic Training, an approach that has formed the modern basis of training for NCAA football athletes.

 - Eccentric – The beginning of any explosive movement

-- Isometric – Minimizing the transition period period between Eccentric and Concentric muscle actions.
+- Isometric – Minimizing the transition period between Eccentric and Concentric muscle actions.

 - Concentric – The muscle action which results in a change of direction